Anusree6154s/dsa-practise/DSA-JA-102/3. Sliding Window/README.md

       - (slide the window along looking for the permutations of the pattern in the window)
   6. Given a string and a set of words of the same length, find all substrings that are a concatenation of all the words exactly once
       - (similar to permutation above, but with words instead of letters)
+- Chtagpt
+   1. **Maximum Sum Subarray of Size K**:
+      - Given an array of integers and a positive integer K, find the maximum sum of a subarray of size K.
+   2. **Smallest Subarray with a Given Sum**:
+      - Given an array of positive integers and a target sum, find the length of the smallest contiguous subarray whose sum is greater than or equal to the target sum.
+   3. **Longest Substring with K Distinct Characters**:
+      - Given a string, find the length of the longest substring with at most K distinct characters.
+   4. **Longest Subarray with Ones After Replacement**:
+      - Given an array of integers containing 0s and 1s and an integer K, find the length of the longest subarray with all 1s after replacing at most K 0s.
+   5. **Fruits into Baskets**:
+      - Given an array of characters where each character represents a fruit tree, you are given two baskets, and your goal is to put maximum number of fruits in each basket.
+The baskets can only contain two different types of fruits.
+   6. **Minimum Size Subarray Sum**:
+      - Given an array of positive integers and a target sum, find the minimum length of a contiguous subarray of which the sum is greater than or equal to the target sum.
+   7. **Permutation in String**:
+      - Given two strings s1 and s2, write a function to return true if s2 contains the permutation of s1.
+In other words, one of the first string's permutations is the substring of the second string.
+   8. **Find All Anagrams in a String**:
+      - Given a string s and a non-empty string p, find all the start indices of p's anagrams in s.
+   9. **Substring with Concatenation of All Words**:
+      - You are given a string s and an array of strings words.
+You have to find all the starting indices of substrings in s that are a concatenation of all the words in words exactly once and without any intervening characters.
+   10. **Longest Repeating Character Replacement**:
+      - Given a string s that consists of only uppercase English letters, you can perform at most k operations on that string.
+In one operation, you can choose any character of the string and change it to any other uppercase English character.
+Find the length of the longest subarray containing repeating letters you can get after performing the above operations.